TIPS: Flights & Flying

 Like momondo, this site gives you a graph that shows you the difference a day makes in the price of your fare.

 TIP: Once you’ve found your flight and the carrier, also check with the airline directly.
-Sometimes the prices on these aggregate search sites are the same as the airline’s, and you might feel more comfortable booking directly with the airline than through a third-party reseller you may not recognize
+Sometimes the prices on these aggregate search sites are the same as the airline’s, and you might feel more comfortable booking directly with the airline than through a third-party reseller you may not recognize.

-CHEAP FLIGHTS OUT OF CANADA:
+CHEAP FLIGHTS FROM CANADA:

 For anyone flying out of Canada, this site searches for cheap deals for flights out of Canadian airports (there’s a list of cities in the navigation bar for you to select your departure city).
 How cheap?
 How about $455 direct to Portugal return, including all taxes, cheap!
 The site even walks you through where and how to book each deal, after they’ve found it, including promo codes if there are any available!
 You can also register to get the deals right to your inbox when they come up.
 Best part is that it’s all FREE!